Kanban System: what is it and how to use it

 This simple way of signalling can quickly determine where, when and how much of, for example, a raw material is required so there is never a shortage during the production process.

-The most common form of Kanban is a card that contains at least the following information:
+The most common form of Kanban is a board that contains at least the following information:

 - Code number; this identifies the name of the product to be produced or the raw material that is required.